patik/console.log-wrapper/Readme.md

 This is an optional plugin to provide help information about the data that is being logged, especially in IE and older browsers.
 Just include consolelog.detailprint.js along with consolelog.js.

-Firebug, WebKit's Developer Tools, and Opera's Dragonfly print useful, interactive items to the console:
+Firebug, WebKit's Developer Tools, and Opera's Dragonfly print useful, interactive items to the console.
+For example:

+    log( "Here's a string" , 3.14, {"alpha": 5, "bravo": false}, document.getElementById('charlie'), new Date() );

+Results in:

 ![Firebug running in Firefox](https://raw.github.com/cpatik/console.log-wrapper/master/demo/firebug.png)